Winners Announced

 Paul Daley

-(2021 Recipient)
+(2021 Videography Recipient)

 Paul Daley is specialises in regenerative storytelling.
 Paul’s keen interest in ecosystem restoration and regenerative culture led him to work on grassroots projects throughout Indonesia.
 He is inspired to deepen local connections and create content that supports solution-focused storytelling.